Wquarks/Ekhos/README.md

 # Ekhos
 Program to find French words of similar sound.

-Can now transpose text to IPA (International Phonetic Alphabet) and compare the similarities between a list and a word.
+Can transpose text to IPA (International Phonetic Alphabet) and compare the similarities between a list and a word.